 YES, it is possible, if the patient is Rh- and has no anti-D antibodies.
 Both tests are ordered on one form, two blood tubes are taken, and the price of the child's RHD testing is lower than when the RHD Test is ordered separately.

-The standard issuing time is a few days, and the maximum waiting time for feedback is 5 business days for SANCO and 12 business days for SANCO plus, from the date of delivery of the sample to the Genomed SA Laboratory (Warsaw, Poland).
+The standard issuing time is a few days, and the maximum waiting timeis 5 business days from the date of delivery of the sample to the Genomed SA Laboratory (Warsaw, Poland).
 Due to the sensitive data security, Genomed employees do not provide any information about the progress and results of the testing by e-mail or phone.
 The SANCO Test result can be picked up at the clinic/facility, where the blood donation has been drawn performed and is available on the dedicated on-line platform immediately after it has been issued.
 Any information about the ongoing testing should be provided to the patient by the local SANCO provider.
 If you perform testing directly at Genomed, you will be informed by Genomed’s employees that you may pick up your result.

 Exactly that amount as in the amniotic fluid testing (karyotype) from amniocentesis.
 On the "TEST RANGE" page, you can find several examples of common and known deletion syndromes, such as 1p36 deletion, Cri-du-chat syndrome (5p), 12p duplication, 16p11.2-p12.2 deletion, Pallister-Killian syndrome (12p isochromosome), 16p11.2-p12.2 duplication, cat eye syndrome (22pter-22q11 tetrasomy), 2q33.1 deletion.
-The SANCO Test also detects all other deletion syndromes larger than 7 million letters.
-There is no single statistic that shows the exact number of known deletions larger than 7 Mbp and therefore Genomed does not publish such a list.
+SANCO Test has the potential to "catch" any defect, both deletion and duplication larger than7 million letters of DNA.
+There are an infinite number of such possible conditions!
+By browsing only one database (Decipher v11.2), there are over 430 different aberrations possible to be detected in SANCO and thousands of described patients.

 Page 1 of 3